Generously sponsored by Debbie O.

 Generously sponsored by Prudy Z.

 Big Buddy is a 20 year old Clydesdale/Shire cross gelding.
 He is absolutely beautiful and very sweet.
 Big Buddy came to OHR in November of 2015 as his owners could not get close to him and said he was terrified of people.
 Buddy is definitely timid but once caught he is very easy to love on.
 Since coming to the rescue he is learning that people are not bad.
 He loves to get grain and scratches.
 Buddy will lead from both sides and stops well.
 He backs as well as moves away from pressure on the ground.
 He lunges both directions at a walk/trot and stops all with verbal request.
 Big Buddy is great in the pasture and not aggressive; he’s just still very hard to catch.
 Big Buddy needs a home that can devote time to him daily to continue teaching him that it is ok to trust humans.
 He does well with his feet, vaccines and being wormed.

 Buddy is a 10 year old off the track thoroughbred.
 His registered name is Taneum Canyon and his foal date is January 31 of 2006.
 Buddy came to the rescue in December of 2012 with a carpal chip from his racing career, and serious knee arthritis.
 He had 11 starts in his race career with one first place finish.
 His last race was in August of 2012.
 Since coming to the rescue, he has been enjoying pasture life.
 Buddy is very friendly in the pasture and is easy to catch.
 He has been an easy keeper with no health problems.
-He'd be a great companion animal, but due to the severity of his arthritis he cannot be ridden.
+Due to the severity of his arthritis he is a permanent resident at the rescue.